-In one of the more recent studies, 36% of Hispanics who are 16+ have higher end management positions and manual labors jobs.
-An additional 16% of 16 or older Hispanics were shown to work in off shoots of manual labor such as repairing and construction professions.
-Nearly 24% of this same demographic have occupations in the service industry, retail and office jobs take up 21%; and the remaining 2% is found in rural vocations such as farming and fishing.
+In one of the more recent studies, 36% of Hispanics who are 16+ have higher end management positions and manual labor jobs.
+An additional 16% of 16 or older Hispanics were shown to work in offshoots of manual labor such as repairing and construction professions.
+Nearly 24% of this same demographic have occupations in the service industry, retail and office jobs take up 21%, and the remaining 2% is found in rural vocations such as farming and fishing.

 Translation of Employee Handbooks: Why?

-It is easy to see from the above stats that the majority of the Hispanic work-force is concentrated in industries where formal education is not highly required, and consequently writing/reading skills in English is not so required.
+It is easy to see from the above stats that most of the Hispanic work-force is concentrated in industries where formal education is not highly required.
+Consequently, writing/reading skills in English are not so required.
 The consequence is that a Spanish version of the Employee Handbook is usually a MUST for companies located in these segments.

 A company without an Employee Handbook in Spanish is vulnerable to lawsuits where